Toei Kyoto Studio Park 東映太秦映画村

-Toei Kyoto Studio Park is a movie theme park within Toei's Kyoto Studios, which produces a vast number of Japanese movies and television programs.
+Toei Kyoto Studio Park is a movie theme park and studio operated by the Toei Company, a producer of Japanese movies and television programs.

-Those familiar with Edo period culture will recognize the replica of Edo's Nihonbashi Bridge here, as well as the former Yoshiwara red light district.
-Walking through these traditional sets familiar from countless films and TV period dramas is an absorbing visit to the past.
+Those familiar with Edo-period culture will recognize the replica of Edo's Nihonbashi Bridge here, as well as the former Yoshiwara red light district.
+Walking through these traditional sets familiar with fans of Japanese films and TV period dramas is an absorbing visit to the past.

-Most of Japan's period films and action hero televison programs are shot here
+Most of Japan's period films and television programs are shot here

-The Uzumasu neighborhood surrounding the park has many villas that belonged to film stars of Japan's Golden Age
+The Uzumasa neighborhood surrounding the park has many villas that belonged to film stars of Japan's Golden Age